Arblaster & Clarke Wine Tours Booking Conditions

 3a) We will try to comply with any requests for alterations to the booking but please note alterations cannot be guaranteed.
 Where they can be made, we will charge an amendment fee of up to £50 per person together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

-3b) TRANSFERS: You may change your booking up to 7 days before departure by transferring it to another person of your choosing if you are unavoidably prevented from travelling, and the person to whom you wish to transfer the holiday meets all conditions which may apply to it.
+3b) TRANSFERS: You may change your booking up to 7 days before departure by transferring it or your place on the booking to another person of your choosing if you are unavoidably prevented from travelling, and the person to whom you wish to transfer the holiday meets all conditions which may apply to it.
 The right to transfer is subject to a payment of an administration fee of £50 per person, and all costs incurred in making the transfer (see 3a).

 4) ALTERATION AND CANCELLATION BY US